165th Airlift Wing: Airlift mission

-Recent deployments
+Recent operations

-On 25 January 2010, a small group of Airmen deployed from the 165th Airlift Wing to Haiti in support of the Haitian relief efforts.
+In January 2010, in response to the earthquake in Haiti, the 165th Airlift Wing placed a C-130 aircraft and crew on standby for the relief effort as ordered by the National Guard Bureau.
+The 165th quickly established a kitchen and dining area, one of fifteen in the burgeoning military sections of the city.
+On 25 January 2010, a small group of airmen deployed from the 165th Airlift Wing to Haiti in support of the Haitian relief efforts.

 In January 2011, the last of six C-130H2 Hercules aircraft began a three-month stint at Bagram Air Base.
-This was the ninth time the 165th has deployed – to Iraq or Afghanistan – since 11 September 2001, in support of the War on Terror.
+This was the ninth time the 165th has deployed – to Iraq or Afghanistan – since 11 September 2001.
 Deploying with the aircraft were more than 150 Georgia Guard airmen, including all of the wing's operations division and more than 50 percent of its maintenance department.

-During the summer of 2011, Air Guard personnel from Savannah's 165th Airlift Wing assisted the Georgia Forestry Commission in fighting wildfires in southern Georgia.
+During the summer of 2011, personnel from the 165th Airlift Wing assisted the Georgia Forestry Commission in fighting wildfires in southern Georgia.

-From August 2012 until March 2013, 14 airmen from the 165th Airlift Wing's Aerial Port Squadron deployed to Camp Bastion, Afghanistan, in support of Operation Enduring Freedom.
+From August 2012 until March 2013, 14 airmen from the 165th Airlift Wing's Aerial Port Squadron deployed to Camp Bastion, Afghanistan, managing passenger and cargo arrivals supporting the United States and the NATO-led International Security Assistance Force – principally British forces there.

-Disaster response

-In January 2010, in response to the earthquake in Haiti, the 165th Airlift Wing placed a C-130 aircraft and crew on standby for the relief effort as ordered by the National Guard Bureau.
-The 165th quickly established a kitchen and dining area, one of fifteen in the burgeoning military sections of the city.